Anke Eymer

-Anke Eymer is a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.
+Anke Eymer (born 12 April 1949) is a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.

 Life

 She was a member of the German Bundestag from 1990 to 2009.
 As a member of the German Bundestag, she was a member of the Committee on Women and Youth, the Committee on Family and Senior Citizens and later a member of the Committee on Foreign Affairs, rapporteur for international women's policy, international cultural policy and for sub-Saharan Africa.